Shrines (Purity Ring album): Reception

 Following the album's release, it reached number 32 in the United States on the Billboard 200, number two on the Dance/Electronic Albums chart, and number three on the Independent Albums chart.
 It had sold 90,000 copies in the US as of February 2015.
 Shrines also peaked at number 100 on the UK Albums Chart.

 Shrines received generally favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 76, based on 37 reviews.
 Leor Galil of The A.V.
-Club praised the album as a "knockout", categorizing the group as an outsider of other gory-lyric'd groups thanks to its non-violent themes and honoring them for being able to combine these graphic lyrics with danceable beats.
+Club praised the album as a "knockout", categorizing the group as an outsider of other groups with gory lyrics thanks to its non-violent themes and honoring them for being able to combine these graphic lyrics with danceable beats.
 Hayley Avon of NME wrote that Shrines "could just as easily remain in its closed-circle clique" while being accessible to mainstream listeners, noting that the "music is so slick it sometimes stinks of cash, yet the songs are charming, scuffed at the edges, the childlike melodies accentuated when Megan's voice takes on its youthful tone", concluding with calling the record a "euphoric treat in its own right, made all the more thrilling by its heady potential."

 Mark Richardson of Pitchfork awarded the album a "Best New Music" label, saying "the compulsively listenable Shrines stands quite well on its own.
 Most bands never manage a statement this forceful."
 Dave Simpson of The Guardian recommended the album to those looking for a "more electro-based companion" of Visions by Grimes, while a review in the sister paper The Observer noted the influences of Shrines to be "of the highest quality (Björk, Fever Ray, Burial), which, at best, bears comparison with them all."
 Jessica Hopper of Spin stated that "the contrast between Purity Ring's two halves is special and compelling, but Shrines goes over best when Roddick's reverent sound and James' lustful fury synchronize and break you off properly, womb-stem-style."

 In more negative reviews of the album, critics criticized the album's repetition and James' vocals.
 Matt James of PopMatters opined that the record's "familiarity and repetition" somehow try to ruin its "dazzling" lyrical imagery and "divinity here worthy of rapture and reverence", while a Slant Magazine reviewer that the "Manic Pixie Dream Girl vocal qualities" weakens the album's somberness, leading to "an odd and often dissatisfying mix of light and heavy."
 Robert Christgau rated the album as a one-star honorable mention, writing, "Displaced soprano asks musical question: is this home or exile."

 Shrines has been retrospectively noted as an influential album on electronic music.
 In a 2015 article, Pitchfork described the album as "a definitive time capsule for the sound of 2012 (and 2013)".
 James noted that they had "constantly" heard many artists imitate their style since the album came out.